Beef Stir Fry

 Let’s get started!

-Heat the wok (I use and like my wok from Oxo) over high until very hot and add the oil.
+Heat the wok over high until very hot and add the oil.
 Be sure to use high-temperature cooking oil, one that has a high smoke point.
 I use and recommend avocado oil.
-You can buy it online HERE or at Costco (the best deal I’ve found).

-Add the carrots, garlic and ginger and fry for another minute.
+Add the mushrooms, garlic and ginger and fry for another couple of minutes.

 Serve immediately with steamed rice.